swedevswe/SWEdatCode/README.md

 - 👋 Hi, I’m @SWEdatCode
-- 👀 I’m interested in everything Data and Web Development
+- 👀 I’m interested in everything Computer Science, Data and Web Development
 - 🌱 I’m currently studying Computer Science
 - 💞️ I’m looking to collaborate on projects that make a difference
 - 📫 How to reach me swthsebastian@gmail.com